2016 Summer Olympics cauldron

-The 2016 Summer Olympics cauldron (Pira Olímpica e Paralímpica Rio 2016) was made for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+The 2016 Summer Olympics and Paralympics cauldron (Pira Olímpica e Paralímpica Rio 2016) was made for the 2016 Summer Olympics and 2016 Summer Paralympics in Rio de Janeiro, Brazil.
 In fact, there were two cauldrons, one in the Maracanã Stadium for ceremonial use, and another on Rio's new waterfront Boulevard Olímpico, opposite the 19th-century Neoclassical Candelária Church, which was lit after the Opening Ceremony and remained alight throughout the Games.
 They both featured small flame cauldrons backed by much larger kinetic sculptures created by the American artist Anthony Howe.
 The ceremonial version spans 40 ft in diameter.

 Howe, in his work, wished to "replicate the sun, using movement to mimic its pulsing energy and reflection of light."
-After the 2016 Summer Olympics the waterfront cauldron has remained in place as a reminder of the Games.
+After the 2016 Summer Olympics and Paralympics, the waterfront cauldron has remained in place as a reminder of the Games.